thabets/my-new-repo/README.md

 # my-new-repo
-This is actually me second repository that i am practicing
+This is actually mysecond repository that i am practicing